zrlio/crail-s3/README.md

 ## Configuration parameters
-All parameters accepted by the Object Tier are defined in ObjectStoreDataNode.java together with their defaut values.
+All parameters accepted by the Crail-S3 object tier are defined in ObjectStoreDataNode.java together with their defaut values.
 You can override these values in `$CRAIL_HOME/conf/crail-site.conf`.

 The minimum configuration parameters required are the S3 credentials (s3accesskey, s3secretkey), endpoint(s) (s3endpoint), and Crail-S3 datanode IP address (datanode).
 Other parameters that should be set in most cases include the storagelimit (how much data can be stored in the Crail Object Tier), the S3\_REGION and the S3\_BUCKET.